Yellow tang

 The yellow tang (Zebrasoma flavescens), also known as the lemon sailfin, yellow sailfin tang or somber surgeonfish, is a species of marine ray-finned fish belonging to the family Acanthuridae which includes the surgeonfishes, unicornfishes and tangs.
-Bright yellow in color, it is one of the most popular marine aquarium fish, though in its natural state, it lives in reefs.
-The yellow tang spawns around a full moon, eats algae, and has a white barb, located just before the tail fin, to protect itself.
+Bright yellow in color, this Pacific reef fish is also one of the most popular marine aquarium fish.
+The yellow tang spawns around a full moon, eats algae, and has a white barb located just before the tail fin to protect itself.

 Taxonomy and etymology

 The yellow tang was first formally described by English naturalist Edward Turner Bennett as Acanthurus flavescens in 1828 from a collection in the Hawaiian Islands.
 Zebrasoma refers to the body and the zebra-like stripes or bars on the body of the type species the genus, the sailfin tang (Z. velifer).
 Its species name is the Latin adjective flavescens, which refers to the tang's yellow color.

 Within the genus Zebrasoma the yellow tang forms a species pair with the scopas tang (Z. scopas).
-The genera Zebrasoma is one of two genera that make up the tribe Zebrasomini within the subfamily Acanthurinae of the family Acanthuridae.

-Evolution and genetics
+Distribution and habitat

-Based on the gene Cytochrome C-oxidase 1 (CO1), a group of researchers was able to reconstruct the phylogenetic tree of the genus Zebrasoma with mitochondrial barcoding sequences.
+It is commonly found in shallow reefs, from 2–46 m deep, in the Pacific Ocean (Ryukyu, Mariana, Marshall, Marcus, Wake, and Hawaiian islands), west of Hawaii and east of Japan.

+There have also been reports that they have been found off the coast of Florida in the Western Central Atlantic.
+A single specimen was filmed in the Mediterranean Sea in Spanish waters in 2008, a likely aquarium release.
+As of July of 2024, yellow tangs have been spotted several times on the shallow reefs of Mexico's Riviera Maya.

+Their habitat is tropical with a temperature range of 24–28 C.

 Description and biology

 Adult fish can grow to 20 cm in length, and 1–2 cm in thickness.
 Adult males tend to be larger than females.
 Yellow tangs are bright yellow in color.
 At night, the yellow coloring fades slightly, and a prominent brownish patch develops in the middle with a horizontal white band.
 They rapidly regain their bright yellow color during daylight.
 They can be aggressive, are prone to marine ich, and may damage coral within a reef tank.
 Male and female yellow tang look very similar.
 When mating, however, males change color and have a "shimmering" behavior which makes them identifiable.

 The yellow tang has 5 dorsal spines along with 23–26 dorsal soft rays.
 The yellow tang also has 3 anal spines as well as 19–22 anal soft rays.
 There is a white spine on its caudal peduncle that it can use for defense.
 Its snout is moderately protruding.
 Its mouth is small with spatulate teeth that are place classed relatively close together inside of the yellow tang's mouth.
 In juveniles, there are 12 upper and 14 lower teeth.
 In adults, there are 18 upper and 22 lower teeth.

+In the wild, yellow tangs can live for over 40 years.